Baloch Students Organization

+History

-Rise of nationalism (1970–1977)
+Rise of nationalism: 1970–1977

 Soon the organization got involved in the growing Baloch national movement, protesting against Ayub Khan's policies of political restriction and functional inequality which gave rise to widespread antagonism in the Baloch population.
 Spearheading the movement were the tribal elites, professional classes such as lawyers and doctors, and students.
-The student movement was supported by the "progressive" tribal leaders, Ataullah Mengal, Khair Bakhsh Marri and Ghous Bakhsh Bizenjo, who were also leading members of the National Awami Party (NAP).
+The student movement was supported by the "progressive" tribal leaders, Ataullah Mengal, Khair Bakhsh Marri, and Ghous Bakhsh Bizenjo, who were also leading members of the National Awami Party (NAP).
 The NAP consulted the BSO on all major issues.
-In early 1969, the organization conducted many demonstrations in Quetta, protesting the One Unit system and the tribal jirga system.
+In early 1969, the organization conducted many demonstrations in Quetta, protesting the one unit scheme system and the tribal jirga system.
 They called for the release of political prisoners.
 Several leaders later went on to become guerrilla leaders during the 1970s.
 BSO leader Abdul Hayee Baloch contested the 1970 elections and got elected to the Pakistan National Assembly, as a member of the NAP.

 Whereas the mainstream organization collaborated with the progressive tribal leaders, a faction was opposed to all forms of tribal privileges of the Sardars.
-They broke off into a separate splinter group Baloch Students Organization – Awami, and allied themselves to Zulfikar Ali Bhutto's Pakistan Peoples Party.
+They broke off into a separate splinter group Baloch Students Organization – Awami, and allied themselves to Zulfikar Ali Bhutto's Pakistan Peoples Party (PPP).

-During the Bangladesh Liberation War in 1971, Bhutto formed a tripartite alliance with the NAP and Jamiat-e-Ulema-e-Islam (JUI).
-The NAP and BSO, being supporters of provincial autonomy, called for the release of Mujibur Rahman and the restoration of democracy, which earned the ire of the military government in Islamabad.
+During the Bangladesh Liberation War in 1971, Bhutto formed a tripartite alliance with the NAP and Jamiat Ulema-e-Islam (JUI).
+The NAP and the BSO, being supporters of provincial autonomy, called for the release of Sheikh Mujibur "Bangabandhu" Rahman and the restoration of democracy, which earned the ire of the military government in Islamabad.
 After Bhutto came to power at the end of the war, he let the NAP-JUI coalition form a provincial government in Balochistan in April 1972.
-This was the first time that a `national' government was allowed to function in Balochistan.
+This was the first time that a "national" government was allowed to function in Balochistan.
 However, Bhutto dismissed it ten months later on what are seen as "trumped up" charges.
-Among the long list of reasons cited for the dismissal was the allegation that the government was allowing the `lawless behaviour' of the BSO.
+Among the long list of reasons cited for the dismissal was the allegation that the government was allowing the "lawless behaviour" of the BSO.
 The dismissal was followed by the arrest of NAP leaders and the unleashing of military on the province.

-The Bhutto government actions set off a four-year insurgency (1973–77) in Balochistan.
+The Bhutto government actions set off a four-year insurgency (1973–1977) in Balochistan.
 Many of the former BSO members participated in the guerrilla warfare against the state.
 One of the guerrilla bands was led by the former BSO leader Khair Jan Baloch.
 BSO activists in schools supplied guerrillas with money and materiel.
 The more militant members joined the Balochistan Liberation Front (BLF).

-After four years of bloodshed, the insurgency came to end when Zia ul Haq came to power and declared a general amnesty.
+After four years of bloodshed, the insurgency came to end when Zia-ul-Haq came to power and declared a general amnesty.
 However, no meaningful change towards provincial autonomy occurred.